 - Business License: You should check your local laws and state agencies to determine the kind of business license you need to conduct business activities lawfully.

 - EIN: If there is more than one member in an LLC, you need to get an Employer Identification Number from the IRS.
 Doing so is mandatory even if you haven’t hired any employees yet.
 If you’re the sole member of an LLC, you only need EIN if you intend on having employees in the future, or you want the company to be taxed as a corporation rather than a sole proprietorship.

 7. File Annual Reports

 In most states, LLCs are required to file annual reports.
-The fees for these reports can be up to $800, depending on your state.
-Moreso, the filing rules and regulations are different in each state.
+The fees for these reports can run into the hundreds, depending on your state, but in most cases you’ll pay less than $100.
+Filing rules and regulations vary by state, as well.

 How To Do Business in Another State

-Let’s say your LLC is registered in Wyoming, but you want to conduct business in Florida.
-In that case, you will have to register the LLC in Florida and get a registered agent with a street address in that state as well.
+For example, if your LLC is registered in Wyoming, but you want to conduct business in Miami, you might have to register the LLC in Florida and get a registered agent with a street address in that state.

 As a “foreign LLC,” you have to file for a certificate of authority in the new state where you want to register your company.